Daniel Ríos (footballer, born 1995): Vancouver Whitecaps FC

-The Vancouver Whitecaps acquired Daniel Ríos on February 17th, 2025 on a one year loan through 2025 from C.D.
+The Vancouver Whitecaps acquired Ríos on 17 February 2025 on a one year loan through 2025 from C.D.
 Guadalajara.
-The Vancouver Whitecaps have an option to purchase Daniel Ríos for an undisclosed fee.
+The Vancouver Whitecaps have an option to purchase Ríos for an undisclosed fee.
+Vancouver declined the option.

+CF Montréal

+CF Montréal signed Ríos as a free agent on 9 January 2026 on a one year contract with options for the shortened 2027 season and 2027–28 season.